Svalbard and Norway Recommended Reading

 The Svalbard Governors website has several useful downloads, together with the various laws and regulations, some are in English and some in Norwegian, applications for travel, landing permits and firearms permits should be submitted through the Sysselmesteren Online Portal

-Norwegian Ice Service for Ice Charts
+Norwegian Ice Service is the best resource for Ice Charts in the waters around Svalbard.

-Norwegian Meteorological Institute for Weather
+Norwegian Meteorological Institute for local Weather

 Ny-Ålesund There is A 10.8 Nautical Mile radius around Ny-Ålesund defined as a radio silent area in the frequency range between 2 and 32 GHz, this means everything that uses WIFI / WLAN /Bluetooth so Phones, Smart Watches, iPads, Computers, Wireless radar and Instruments etc, more details can be found here